 By providing this abstraction of the Grid in g-Eclipse it is envisioned that the productivity of the Grid scientist will improve.
-From the scientist's point of view, she gets all the necessary information for one research project collected in one place.
 The Grid project can also be viewed as a holder for the current state of the actor's interactions with the Grid.
 In this case, the state can be stored and then later retrieved when the scientist wants to continue to work on the research project.
-As an added benefit the actor can of course work on multiple open projects at the same time using one common interface.
+As an added benefit of g-Eclipse being built on top of Eclipse, version control systems like SVN and CVS are readily available so that the Grid project can be checked in and out of these systems.